TylerMorgan142/Operation-Overlord/README.md

 ### Testing
 All sections of the site function as expected, easily allowing users to achieve their goals with the website.

-The site functions on large and small screen sizes,with one exception noted in unfixed bugs, and has been tested on Chrome, Firefox and Edge.
+The site functions on large and small screen sizes, and has been tested on Chrome, Firefox and Edge.

 When initially uploaded to Github pages, the site was not loading any CSS or images.
 This was fixed by altering the file paths from "../assets---" to "./assets---".

-#### Unfixed Bugs
-There is one unfixed bug, on screens of sizes of 320px, the iframe embedded in the "D-day" section does not properly fit the screen, however it still functions.

 #### Validator Testing